your-tools/tsrc/docs/contrib/dev.md

 $ poetry install
 ```

-* Run linters and tests:
+* Run linters and tests (note: `invoke` doesn't support Python 3.11 as of now, see [this](https://github.com/pyinvoke/invoke/issues/833) for more info)

 ```console
 $ poetry run invoke lint